 One of the easiest and most cost effective ways to protect your hearing at live sports events is ear plugs.
 Wearing any form of noise cancelling device can help to reduce sounds up to 20-30 dB – creating a safer listening experience!

 If you're worried about your own hearing, call the team at AudioClinic.
-Those over the age of 26 are eligible to receive a free* hearing assessment.
+Those over the age of 26 are eligible to receive a no cost* hearing assessment.
 Call us on 1800 940 984 or click here to book.

 1Roy Morgan, AFL is clearly Australia's most watched Football Code, while V8 Supercars have the local edge over Formula 1.
 Accessed August 2017